The Untold Truth Of Dolly Parton

 Can you imagine having Dolly Parton as a godmother?
 Miley Cyrus doesn't have to because the pop star has had the pleasure of having Parton in that role for as long as she can remember.
 And in case you had any doubt, Parton is every bit as cool of a godmother as you might imagine.
 When asked about Cyrus' wild ways over the last few years, Parton didn't flinch.

-Dolly Parton's been married to her husband for over 50 years
+Dolly Parton was married to her husband for over 50 years

-With news of another celebrity split breaking practically every day, it's always refreshing to hear about a famous couple who appears to have found their happily ever after.
-Enter Dolly Parton, who married husband Carl Dean when she was just 20 and he was 23.
-Today, they are still going strong.
+With news of another celebrity split breaking practically every day, it's always refreshing to hear about a famous couple who found their happily ever after.
+Enter Dolly Parton, who married her husband Carl Dean when she was just 20 and he was 23.
+One of the wonderful things about Parton's marriage to Dean, which took place in 1966, is that it lasted for over 50 years.

 "Not everyone is lucky enough to be with someone for 50 years, but I have been.
 He has been the love of my life and the life of my love," she told People.
-According to Parton, the couple works largely because they are so different.
+According to Parton, the couple worked largely because they are so different.
 "They say that opposites attract, and it's true," she said in another interview with People.
 "We're completely opposite, but that's what makes it fun.
 I never know what he's gonna say or do.
 He's always surprising me."
-Parton and Dean, who've never had children, wed in 1966.
+While Dean and Parton never had kids, their legacy as one of the most inspiring famous couples endures today.

 Dolly Parton can play at least eight instruments

 Dolly Parton's killer pipes aren't the only instrument she has mastered.
-After watching Parton perform, Vogue writer Alex Frank pointed out that Parton played a variety of instruments during her set: the dulcimer, banjo, guitar, piano, recorder, and saxophone.
+After watching Parton perform, Vogue writer Alex Frank pointed out that Parton played a variety of instruments during her set, including the dulcimer, banjo, guitar, piano, recorder, and saxophone.

 Roger Ebert once said he thought Dolly Parton had healing powers